ProcessorMicro/bash-functions/README.md

 # = Modify the following copyright information as appropriate. =
 ```

-- You may want to edit the file `/etc/profile.d/EXTRA-BASH-FUNCTIONS.sh` and change the environment variable as instructed there.
+- You may want to edit the file `/etc/profile.d/EXTRA-BASH-FUNCTIONS.sh` and change the value of the environment variable `_GET_ARGS_GLOBAL_HELP_DEFAULT_` as instructed there.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[top](#top)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[contents](#contents)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[bottom](#bottom)

-### <a id="required-packages">Required Packages</a>
+### <a id="required-packages">Required Applications</a>

-The following linux programs are required for full functionality.
+The following linux applications are required for full functionality.

 | PACKAGE | REQUIREMENT |
 |--|--|